Welcome to our wonderful school!

 Evatt is a preschool to year 6 school.
 The current enrolment at Evatt is 350 students, including the preschool.
 The population includes students from 17 suburbs, including Evatt, Spence and McKellar, which are the priority enrolment areas.
 The school also includes 28 students in three special units who have a diagnosis of a physical or intellectual disability.
 The school population is diverse in terms of family types, socio-economic and cultural backgrounds.

 We are really proud of our well resourced school which enables students to use a variety of technologies to support learning across all curriculum areas.
 Our curriculum is further enriched by visits to places of historical and geographical importance and by concerts and performances within the school.
-We also have a residential camp programme that allows students to experience life and learning outside of the classroom.
+We also have a residential camp program that allows students to experience life and learning outside of the classroom.

-We are very proud of our school - Evatt School actively fosters and teaches respectful relationships within its community.
+Evatt School actively fosters and teaches respectful relationships within its community.
 Every member of the school community is respected and valued for their contribution to the education of all.
 We believe that it is important to encourage all students to adopt healthy lifestyles.

 We believe in developing in our students an awareness of the environment and ways that we can reduce pollution.
 Evatt's environmentally friendly community actively promotes sustainable practices across the school.